libAtoms/QUIP/Tools/quippy/doc/adaptive-qmmm-step3.rst

 terminating the resulting Si dangling bonds, for instance with H atoms.
-Even by using more complex termination strategies, it is generally not possible to mimic the presence of the surrounding MM system, and the forces on the atoms close to the artificially created "QM surface" would not be accurate.
+Even by using more complex termination strategies, it is generally not possible to mimic the presence of the surrounding MM system, and the forces on the atoms close to the artificially created "QM surface" are not accurate.

 To solve this problem, at the expense of an increased computational cost, we increase the size of the QM region by adding a "buffer region", as illustrated